Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

 \subsection{$S^{1/3}_3$ component of $S_3$}

 The component $S^{1/3}_3$ of $S_3$ leptoquark can be produced in association with a muon or a neutrino in $c-g$ and $s-g$ fusions.
 The produced leptoquark then disintegrates into either $c\,\mu$ or $s\,\nu_\mu$ with equal probability as shown in \autoref{brss3}.
-Consequently, four different final states are possible in this scenario and we investigate them all sequentially.
+Consequently, four different finalstates are possible in this scenario and we investigate them all sequentially.

+In this case, we consider $S_3^{1/3}$ to be produced in accompany with a muon through $c-g$ fusion and eventually decays into a $c-$quark and a muon as shown in \autoref{eq:s13_prod_cg1}.
+The complete finalstate with the advanced cuts is described below: